use-the-fork/synapse/docs/index.md

-# 🧠 Laravel Synapse
+# 🧠 Synapse

 ## AI Agents for All!

-Laravel Synapse allows you to easily create and manage AI agents in your Laravel application.
+Synapse allows you to easily create and manage AI agents in your Laravel application.
 Inspired by Langchain and Laravel Saloon, this package simplifies AI integration and enables scalability.

 ## Installation